 Healthline has shared tips for women on how to avoid bad sex.
 Their list includes masturbation and starting with the right mindset.
 If communicating what you want in person feels daunting, sexting makes a difference.
 Sending nude photos helped me view myself as sexy and get comfortable with my body naked.
 Dancing also helped with getting me confident to work my hips.
 Messaging a person prior, builds anticipation, and equally reveals titbits of what they want.
 So, learning about your body, feeling confident with your appearance, and finding out about their turn-ons beforehand, hopefully stops disappointment.

 The better you educate yourself on your needs, the better someone else can deliver.
 If you don’t know what works for you, how can another?
 And if you believe a woman’s solution to pleasure is through her G-spot, think again.
 Insider investigated the infamous spot and discovered it likely doesn’t exist.
-The article explains recent researchers have struggled to locate – gynaecologist Dr. Jen Gunter (author of The Vagina Bible) believes it’s a myth.
+The article explains recent researchers have struggled to locate – gynaecologist Dr. Jen Gunter believes it’s a myth.

 Ultimately, don’t accept bad sex

 If it’s unacceptable for a person to go for dinner with you and not form sentences, it’s not acceptable for a person to play sleeping lion during intimacy.
 Women need to feel liberated to talk about their pleasure – including self-pleasure, and to view sex as an ecstasy for them as well as who they’re with.
-I’m no sex expert, but if I’m dating someone and routinely spending the night unhappy, regardless of their delight the sex is bad.
+If I’m dating someone and routinely spending the night unhappy, regardless of their delight the sex is bad.
 If I talk about it and ask to try new things, it’s non-negotiable for them to ignore my thoughts.

 Some people aren’t sexually compatible and some differ in how much they need.
 Couples go through dry spells and life issues can get in the way.
 It’s dreamland to expect non-stop thrills on a constant basis.
 With that said, if someone is deeply unsatisfied and their partner refuses to budge – there’s no baby or event causing the problem, why settle?
 If you have a ticket for passion with another, why let the ticket expire?